Cograph Editing: Merging Modules is equivalent to Editing P4's: Introduction

 \section{Introduction}

-The modular decomposition of a graph conveys detailed information about its structure in a hierarchical manner \cite{gallai-67}.
-Naturally, the question arises if and how graphs can be compared in terms of their modular decomposition trees.
-To this end we propose here a merge operation on modules.

-Cographs play a particular role in this context as their modular decompositions are of a special form: they are characterized by the absence of prime modules.
-In particular, the cotree of a cograph coincides with its modular decomposition tree \cite{gallai-67}.
-Cographs are of particular interest in computer science because many combinatorial optimization problems that are NP-complete for arbitrary graphs become polynomial-time solvable on cographs \cite{Corneil:85, BLS:99,Gao:13}.
+Cographs are of particular interest in computer science because many combinatorial optimization problems that are NP-complete for arbitrary graphs become polynomial-time solvable on cographs \cite{Corneil:85,BLS:99,Gao:13}.
 This makes them an attractive starting point for constructing heuristics that are exact on cographs and yield approximate solutions on other graphs.
 In this context it is of considerable practical interest to determine ``how close'' an input graph is to a cograph.

 An independent motivation recently arose in biology, more precisely in molecular phylogenetics \cite{HWL+15,lafond2015orthology,DEML:16,LDEM:16,NMMWH:17,GAS+:17}.
 In particular, \emph{orthology}, a key concept in evolutionary biology in phylogenetics, is intimately tied to cographs \cite{HWL+15}.
 Two genes in a pair of related species are said to be orthologous if their last common ancestor was a speciation event.
-The orthology relation on a set of genes forms a cograph \cite{HHH+13}, see \cite{HW:16} for a detailed discussion and \cite{HSW:16,NMMWH:17,GAS+:17} for generalizations of these concepts.
+The orthology relation on a set of genes forms a cograph \cite{HHH+13}, see \cite{HW:16} for a detailed discussion and \cite{HSW:16,NMMWH:17,GAS+:17,Geiss:19a,Geiss:19x} for generalizations of these concepts.
 This relation can be estimated directly from biological sequence data, albeit in a necessarily noisy form.
 Correcting such an initial estimate to the nearest cograph thus has recently become a computational problem of considerable practical interest in computational biology \cite{HWL+15}.
 However, the (decision version of the) problem to edit a given graph with a minimum number of edits into a cograph is NP-complete \cite{Liu:11,Liu:12,HW:15,HW:16a}.